QuentinRa/intellij-ocaml/README.md

 ## ✨ How will I do that?

-On Windows, one may use WSL, OCaml64, or a WSL.
+On Windows, one may use Cygwin, OCaml64, or a WSL.
 Both ocaml installed with, or without opam should work.
 For the latter, some features won't be available, as some files will be missing.

 On Linux, you can also use ocaml installed with, or without opam.